 King John was the Earl of Gloucester before he was made King of England.
 Below is a picture of him signing the Magna Carta.
 This wasn’t in Bristol but the foundations of his kingdom were all in Bristol and he owned Bristol Castle which was very impressive in its day.
 Find out a lot more in 2015 when we celebrate Bristol 800.

 View pictures below of Bristol Castle as it probably looked in the 14th Century when Fishponds was still a very popular Royal Forest.

 Castle Picture 1, Castle Picture 2, Castle Picture 3, Castle Picture 4, Castle Picture 5

 History of Bristol (England) – Part 2

 History of Bristol (England) – Part 3

 Stapleton is a beautiful and historic area of Fishponds, Bristol and it is here in the ward of Eastville, Greater Fishponds that every tourist coming to our wonderful city should see.
 Not only does this area connect with the Frome Valley, Snuff Mills and Eastville Park, but it has homes which were built over 500 years ago and the most famous of these is Wickham Court where Oliver Cromwell held a council of war meeting with General Fairfax before the attack on Bristol Castle in September 1645.

-Wickham Bridge in Stapleton looking towards Dower House on Stoke Park Estate
+Wickham Bridge in Stapleton looking towards Dower House on Stoke Park Estate.
+Painting.

 The Statues of Norborne Berkeley Baron de Botetourt.
 Please watch this video